Some examples only (put together for a teaching program for Valeria Ragoo to use with the multi-moduled handouts)

 She could giggle, but she couldn't smile!

-Don't ask them to, they won't!
+Don't ask them to smile, they won't!
 Say something naughty and they'll giggle!

 She got the bottle, I remember

-(Yes all right, you would have to turn the camera through 90 degs!)
+(Yes all right, you would have to turn the camera through 90 degrees!)

 Check out 'Extras Rembrandt Lighting'

-Check-out the section on 'Depth of Field and telephoto lenses' for close and distant focusing in the same picture: "The 'Hyperfocal Distance' and how to use it" section.
-You will see here, whilst it's not a bad shot, that the background (300-1000 metres), the loco (150 meters) and the lamp and the weeds are all in different focus planes.
-On this dark day the wide aperture and corresponding faster shutter required for this moving subject would have caused this .
-If stationary, you could use a tripod (or a box!) and a slower shutter and thus smaller aperture so that the depth of field stretches over (apparently) the major parts.
-It's not possible to get everything in focus whatever trick you use (really, it's not) but it is possible for it to appear to be in focus.
-The focus modules explain why and how.
+Check-out the section on 'Depth of Field and telephoto lenses' for close and distant focusing in the same picture: "The 'Hyperfocal Distance' and "how to use it" sections.
+You will see here that, whilst the pic above not a bad shot, the background (300-1000 metres), the loco (150 meters) and the lamp and the weeds are all in different focus planes.
+On this dark day the wide aperture and corresponding faster shutter required for this moving subject has caused them to not all be 'in focus'.
+If stationary, I could have used a tripod (or wall or gate!) and a slower shutter permitting thus a smaller aperture so that the depth of field stretches (or appears to stretch) over the major areas of interest.
+It's not possible to get everything in focus, whatever trick you use (really, it's not) but it is possible for it to appear to be in focus (there's a difference!).
+The Focus modules explain why and how.

-Viewed from Skipton Midland closed platform, courtesy of a kind porter (remember either?) and his key!
+Viewed from Skipton unused platform, courtesy of a kind porter (remember either?) and his key to the subway!
 The classic backdrop is all but destroyed, replaced by featureless business park construction; behind it Millstone Hill and Skipton Moor haven't come under attack - yet.
-The station remains secure under a preservation order.
+The station remains secure under a preservation (UK patrimony) order.

-Sometimes the less obvious parts of a scene or more interesting
+Sometimes the less obvious parts of a scene are more interesting

 There's always one!